 Hello again, as you know I have been playing with PDF API’s quite a bit lately and came upon a situation where I needed to make a ton of small PDF binders.
 I was able to grab and organize all of the files into individual folders using lisp quite efficiently, but ultimately I didn’t have a good way to automate the creation of those PDF binders.
 I unfortunately had a junior designer process them folder by folder for me.

 However, this experience got me thinking there could be more applications for a lisp version of a PDF binder.
 In our department, it is not uncommon for projects without a specified line numbering to have spool names based on the rack name.
 With that level of association in the filename, it would then become very easy to programmatically create a single PDF “package” of all the fabrication information relevant to any given rack section.
 We also already have the ability to find all the pdf’s for a given selection, so now we could augment that utility with actually creating binder of the spool drawings within a given selection.
-This could be very useful if the superintendent says to you “I’m putting a crew between column X & column Y on Thursday and I need all the drawings for that area”.
+This could be very useful if the superintendent says to you “I’m putting a crew between column X and column Y on Thursday and I need all the drawings for that area”.

 In my case I was packaging “like” support details for our SharePoint document library.
 From there the unique 4 character detail “prefix” served as a great hyperlink target and an excellent way for the fabricators to quickly pull up the detailed fabrication info for the specified hanger they were trying to pre-fab.